corda/samples-java/Features/postgres-cordapp/README.md

 # Postgres Cordapp

-This application will demonstrate to you how to run corda with a postgres or other custom database.
+The latest versions of Corda Open Source support H2 and Postgres.H2 is the default database while this application will demonstrate to you how to run corda with a postgres.
 The cordapp being used is another copy of the yo cordapp, as the majority of the work here is in simply configuring the sql database connection.

 ## Pre-Requisites